mongodb-developer/atlas-search-soccer/README.md

 Hello! 👋

 In May 2022, Electronic Arts and FIFA consciously decoupled after 30 years of bringing gaming bliss to soccer enthusiasts across the globe. 😔 😢 I am neither a gamer nor a soccer enthusiast, but I am a soccer mom.
-The EA Sports FIFA gaming franchise gave me cheap, wholesome, and countless hours of babysitting.
+The EA Sports FIFA gaming franchise never failed to provide me with countless hours of wholesome and free babysitting.
 Park your child in front of any gaming console with EA FIFA, and there he/she would stay.
-Amused, entertained, but mostly still and not breaking anything.
+Amused, entertained, but mostly still and **_not breaking anything_**!!

 EA Sports FIFA, <a href="https://www.atlassearchsoccer.com"><b>Atlas Search Soccer</b></a> is my tribute to you.
 Part eulogy, part love song.
 Oh yeah, and part Atlas Search tutorial.